ramyardaneshgar/HTB-Writeup-MetadataAnalysis/README.md

 # Write-Up: Identifying Hidden Information Using Web Spidering and Metadata Analysis

-Web reconnaissance is a critical skill in identifying valuable information about a target's infrastructure, configuration, and future plans.
 This write-up details my approach to identifying the location where specific reports would be stored on a target domain.
-The techniques and tools I employed here are universally applicable to a wide range of penetration testing and security auditing scenarios.
+The techniques and tools I employed here are universally applicable to a wide range of penetration testing and security auditing research.

 ---